ompl/ompl/doc/markdown/installation.md

 - A __32-bit__ version of [Python] 2.7.
 Ensure that this is installed __before building Boost__ so that Boost.Python is properly compiled.
 - Ensure that Python is added to the system `PATH`.
 - Py++: To generate the Python bindings, Py++ and its dependencies must be installed.
-A batch file has been included to automate this process (analogous to the Linux/Mac installation) that can be executed via cmake.
 Instructions can be found [here](installPyPlusPlus.html).
-Note that this process assumes the MinGW compiler, and installs gccxml to `C:\\gccxml`.
-You will need to be in a shell with administrator privileges to execute this batch file.
-Once installed, it is recommended that you open a new shell to realize the new environment settings.

 ## Build